 Program of Studies Overview

-The information contained in the Wilson County Schools 2021-2022 Program of Studies for grades 9-12 is intended to guide student in the selection of high school courses.
-Students should discuss this information with parents, teachers, school counselors and/or administrators.
+The information contained in the Wilson County Schools 2022-2023 Program of Studies for grades 9-12 is intended to guide students in the selection of high school courses.
+Students should discuss this information with parents, teachers, school counselors, and/or administrators.
 If there are any questions or concerns regarding the registration process, students and parents are encouraged to contact the student’s school counselor or school administrator.

 Not all high schools offer all courses approved in the district's Program of Studies.
 Each high school creates its own list of courses to be offered each year.
 A high school builds its master schedule on students' requests for courses and on its ability to staff the courses students request.
 The registration process helps determine what courses the school will staff and offer in the following school year.
 Once each high school establishes its master schedule, students are obligated to take the courses they requested.
 Students, therefore, should carefully select courses to match their abilities and educational goals.